15 Of The Best Day Trips From Charleston SC

 Distance from Charleston: 13 miles

-A day trip to the Magnolia Plantation is perfect for families, as the site has a petting zoo for kids and allows leashed dogs.
+A day trip to the Magnolia Plantation is perfect for families, as the site has a wildlife center where visitors can learn more about some fun animals.
 The Peacock Café sells food on-site, or you can opt to bring your own snacks and non-alcoholic drinks to enjoy at the picnic tables around the plantation.

-The general admission cost includes access to the historic gardens, the zoo and nature center, the Tropical Conservatory, the horticultural maze, all hiking and biking trails, and the award-winning guided tour, ‘From Slavery to Freedom.’
+The general admission cost includes access to the historic gardens, trails, Wildlife Center, Nature Train, the zoo and nature center, the Tropical Conservatory, and the tour, ‘From Slavery to Freedom.’

 Enjoy transportation from Charleston to Magnolia with this tour option.